gregoryhsherman/stocks-analysis/README.md

 #### Overview

 This excersize allowed us to sort through thousands of cells of raw data, identify, quantify, and eventually use said data to show the monetary gains and losses in two fiscal years.
 The first part of the excersize, the module, had us target one specific stock from our data and pull the information we needed.
 After we took the pertinent data we put it through a script to show just how much money it had made or lost for the year.
 After that, we were able to take what we knew for one variable and, through loops, figure out how to apply it to the rest of the variables.
-I have attached the vbs script in another readme file that should explain how we got from one code to multiple.
+I have attached the vbs script in a txt file that should explain how we got from one code to multiple.

 #### Results